Entertainment

 Fela Anikulapo-Kuti

-The Transition From Afrobeats to Afrobeat
+The Transition From Afrobeat to Afropop

 Many Nigerian artists past and present have attested to the fact that Fela Anikulapo-Kuti was their musical idol and inspiration.
 The courage with which Fela Anikulapo-Kuti voiced out against tyranny by the then military government was phenomenal.
-He did all of this also while promoting his musical craft on world tours.
-He was neither ashamed of his Nigerian identity, nor his African roots – he eagerly promoted both brands.
+He did all of this while promoting his musical craft on world tours.
+He was neither ashamed of his Nigerian identity, nor his African roots – he eagerly promoted both.

-The Next Stage: From Afrobeats to Afropop
+The Next Stage: From Afropop to Afrobeats

-From there, they began music collaborations with world-renowned foreign artists that gave so much visibility to their songs.
-Wizkid collaborated with Beyonce in the song Brown Skin Girl and won a Grammy award for the Best Music Video in 2021.
+From there, they began music collaborations with renowned foreign artists that gave so much visibility to their songs.
+Wizkid collaborated with Beyonce in the song ‘Brown Skin Girl’ and won a Grammy award for the Best Music Video in 2021.
 Beyonce would later feature popular Afropop artists such as Wizkid, Niniola, Tiwa Savage, Mr. Eazi, Tekno and Yemi Alade in her album The Lion King: The Gift.
 Burna Boy won the award for Best Global Music Album in 2021 for his album Twice as Tall

 Future Trends in the Nigerian Music Industry